-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(A) REPORTS

-Section 16 of the Exchange Act, requires our directors and certain of our officers, and persons who own more than 10% of a registered class of our equity securities, to file initial reports of ownership and reports of changes in ownership with the SEC.
-SEC regulations also require these persons to furnish us with a copy of all Section 16(a) forms they file.
-Based solely on our review of the copies of the forms furnished to us and written representations from our officers who are required to file Section 16(a) forms and our directors, we believe that all Section 16(a) filing requirements were met during 2017, with the exception of (i) one Form 4 reporting one transaction not reported on a timely basis filed by Mr. Howard, and (ii) two Forms 4 each reporting one transaction not reported on a timely basis filed by Mr. Lichtenstein.
-In addition, since the filing of the proxy statement for the 2017 Annual Meeting of Limited Partners, Mr. Howard filed one Form 4 reporting one transaction not reported on a timely basis during 2016.
+Section 16 of the Exchange Act requires our directors and certain of our officers, and persons who own more than 10% of a registered class of our equity securities, to file initial reports of ownership and reports of changes in ownership with the SEC.
+Based solely on our review of Section16(a) forms filed with the SEC during the last fiscal year and written representations from our officers who are required to file Section 16(a) forms and our directors, we believe that all Section 16(a) filing requirements were timely met during 2019.